π’ I am currently on the job market. I'd be happy to connect!

 Sep 2018 β Feb 2019

-Contributed to research on network-level security vulnerabilities in Bitcoin's peer-to-peer network, analyzing how adversarial autonomous systems can execute stealth attacks without routing manipulations.
-Participated in developing and evaluating the EREBUS attack, demonstrating partition vulnerabilities in Bitcoin nodes and defense mechanisms through protocol modifications.
-Co-authored paper published at IEEE S&P '20, advancing cryptocurrency network security.
+Contributed to research on network-level security vulnerabilities in Bitcoin's peer-to-peer network.
+Participated in demonstrating partitioning attacks on Bitcoin's peer-to-peer network and defense mechanisms.
+Co-authored a paper published at IEEE S&P '20, advancing cryptocurrency network security.

 Metlife - Summer Intern